ryanbressler/CloudForest/README.md

 Documentation for coding against CloudForest has been generated with godoc and can be viewed live at: http://godoc.org/github.com/ryanbressler/CloudForest

-Pull requests and bug reports are welcome; Code Repo and Issue tracker can be found at: https://github.com/ryanbressler/CloudForest
+Pull requests, spelling corrections and bug reports are welcome; Code Repo and Issue tracker can be found at: https://github.com/ryanbressler/CloudForest

 CloudForest is being developed in the Shumelivich Lab at the Institute for Systems